rachelsng/rachelsng/README.md

 ## Hi there, I'm Rachel Sng

 - Thank you for visiting my Github portfolio!
 I am interested in the field of data science, data analytics and machine learning.
-- I am currently studying for my Masters of Science in Business Analytics with the National University of Singapore (estimated graduation, 09-2022).
+- I am currently a data scientist!
 - I will be constantly updating my portfolio with projects that I have done on this learning journey.
 Open to any feedback and improvements! 😄

 -------------------------------------------